seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 - Set API Keys
 	- To use PubNub mode, user needs to enter PubNub API keys.
 It requires Publish Key and Subscribe Key.
+And also, user needs to set the channel where it exchanges the command and events with other clients.
 	- If user (or developer) wants to use TTS APIs such as **play_tts**, then user needs to enter VoiceRSS (http://www.voicerss.org) API keys.
 You can get a free API key.

 	.. figure:: img/hub/hubappv2-apikeys.jpg